 - a fence post that is extra tall

-- and extra insulator a power or phone pole
+- an extra insulator on a power or phone pole

-- a rock outcrop with a prominent “point” at the top
+- a rocky outcrop with a prominent “point” at the top

 - a bird sitting on the wire between poles (possible an American Kestrel)

 - in winter, a dark object in a leafless tree

 Many people can watch soaring birds for hours on end and marvel at the beauty and elegance of their abilities without ever worrying about exactly what type of raptor they have been admiring.
 Then there are those who like the challenge of identifying the birds they are seeing.